 To be most cost effective, you'll want to have the photographer shoot as many items as possible at once, so you'll need to gather up your best work that is most representative of your style.
 Hiring a photographer is more cost efective and workable when you sell a fixed line of products; it's a bit trickier when you sell one of a kind pieces.
 Be sure that you are providing samples of your very best work.
 Don't expect your photographer to hide flaws with photo editing software; your items must show your skill and craftsmanship.

-If you are really committed to learning to take great craft photos, the book Photographing Arts, Crafts and Collectibles by Steve Meltzer is an excellent place to learn about traditional style craft photography that is particularly effective for juried art show applications.
+If you are really committed to learning to take great craft photos, the book Photographing Arts Crafts and Collectibles by Steve Meltzer is an excellent place to learn about traditional style craft photography that is commonly associated with juried art shows.

-If you'd like to learn a less traditional craft photography style, something more appropriate for blogging, for example, then The Crafter's Guide to Taking Great Photos by Heidi Adnum is a fabulous resource.
+If you'd like to learn how to take lifestyle product photos of your crafts, something more appropriate for blogging or social media, for example, then The Crafter's Guide to Taking Great Photos by Heidi Adnum is a fabulous resource.

-I've researched this subject quite thoroughly for my own craft business, and nowhere but these two books have I found such complete, helpful, honest and easy to understand information about good craft photography.
+I've researched this subject quite thoroughly for my own craft business, and these two books as well as the Craftsy course have the most complete, helpful, honest and easy to understand information about good craft photography that I've found.

 Keep in mind, if you want to photograph your own crafts and you're a beginner photographer, you'll probably need to commit some money to buy appropriate equipment including lighting, backgrounds, a tripod, and perhaps a new camera (depending on what you already have).
 You'll also need to commit some time to learning the techniques which are very clearly laid out in the book.